padhi-homelab/services/README.md

       - see [`.github/workflows/config/meta.override.yml`](.github/workflows/config/meta.override.yml) for an example
     - specify messages to be displayed after verb executions
       - see [`traefik/meta.yml`](traefik/meta.yml) for an example
-  - `static.override.env` may store additional service-specific constants
-    - similar idea as its global counterpart `static.global.env`
-    - see [`gitea/static.env`](gitea/static.env) for an example
-  - `dynamic.override.env.sh` may generate additional service-specific evironment variables
-    - similar idea as its global counterpart `dynamic.global.env.sh`
-    - see [`pihole/dynamic.env.sh`](pihole/dynamic.env.sh) for an example
   - `compose.override.{yml|yaml}` may contain overrides for docker compose
     - modular overrides may also be specified for individual YAML fragment files:
       `compose.{devices|labels|logging|ports}.override.{yml|yaml}`